tradel/AppDynamicsREST/README.md

 only has two fields in it (username and password), then you can omit the account.

-## To Do

-- [ ] TODO: Add support for POST requests (mark node historical, code deployment event, etc.)

 ## References

 1. [AppDynamics REST API](http://docs.appdynamics.com/display/PRO12S/Use+the+AppDynamics+REST+API)